towbee98/Zuri-CrudApp-Task/readme.md

     }
     }

 If there's an error with the request, it returns only the error mesaage.
-E.gmail if the email is not specified in the req.body .
+E.g If the email is not specified in the req.body .
 It returns the following

     {
         "message": "User validation failed: email: Email cannot be empty"